yuangan/EAT_code/README.md

 **Note**: Place your own images in ```./demo/imgs/``` and run the above command to generate talking-head videos with aligned new portraits.
 If you prefer not to align your portrait, simply place your cropped image (256x256) in ```./demo/imgs_cropped```.
 Due to the background used in the MEAD training set, results tend to be better with a similar background.

-If you wish to process your own video, please inform us.
-We plan to release the preprocessing code as soon as possible.

 # Test MEAD
 To reproduce the results of MEAD as reported in our paper, follow these steps: